luqmansen/jsf-ugly/README.md

 ## Notes
+- Currently the app depends on database that running on container, further update (not likely) will make the db configuration  decoupled from the file.
 - Image used in docker is tomcat slim version which is bare minimum tomcat.
 If you want to full tomcat version, use non slim version but make sure use version that support jdk 11.